 - Registered Play Therapist Supervisor, May 2018

 - Intro to Eye Movement Desensitization and Reprocessing (EMDR)

 - Level One Introductory Theraplay and Marschak Interaction Method

 - Playing in the Sand: Facilitating the Play

 I always find it exciting to meet a client for the first time.
 The bravery to reach out and say, “Hey, things aren’t going great in my life and I would like some help” is a bold first step in making changes that can improve your overall quality of life.
 It is a great privilege to be a witness to that.

 My style is to come alongside the client and help them to tap into the strengths they already have and to help build their abilities to manage the stressors, past and present, which are making life difficult.

-I enjoy having a varied age span of clients that encompasses those as young as 3 all the way to our most senior population, for it’s never too late to seek out change and understanding of our thoughts, feelings, and behaviors.
+I enjoy having a varied age span of clients that encompasses those as young as 3 all the way to our most senior population — for it is never too late to seek out change and understanding of our thoughts, feelings, and behaviors.

-I am told I am patient, understanding, calm and, nurturing with my clients allowing space for them to come to their own conclusions and personally challenge their beliefs in a safe and secure environment.
-I afford this opportunity for growth to all my clients, adult, adolescent, or child but it is especially exciting to see a child embrace the space to express and discover for I feel sometimes young people may not have figured out yet that they have voice and their thoughts and feelings matter too!!
+I am told I am patient, understanding, calm and, nurturing with my clients, allowing space for them to come to their own conclusions and personally challenge their beliefs in a safe and secure environment.
+I afford this opportunity for growth to all of my clients, adult, adolescent, or child.
+But it is especially exciting to see a child embrace the space to express and discover, for I feel that sometimes young people may not have figured out yet that they have a voice and that their thoughts and feelings matter too!!

 I especially enjoy working with women with a traumatic background who have not had opportunity to honor those experiences in a meaningful and healing way.